 Hello.
 My name is Ben Welsh.
 I’m a native Iowan living in Los Angeles.

-I am the editor of the Data Desk, a team of reporters and computer programmers in the Los Angeles Times newsroom.
-We work with reporters and editors to collect, organize, analyze and present large amounts of information.
+I am the editor of the Data and Graphics Department of the Los Angeles Times newsroom.
+We are a team of reporters and computer programmers who collect, organize, analyze and present large amounts of information.

 Projects I've contributed to have been awarded The Pulitzer Prize, the Library of Congress' Innovation Award, a Knight News Challenge grant and numerous other prizes for investigative reporting, digital design and online journalism.